Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/007_08 - Docker Deep Dive - Docker Networking.md

 Here, ignore lo, or eth0 or eth1, they got nothing specific about them.
 BUT, take a look at the bottom...we can see docker0

-When the Docker Daemon starts in our Docker Hosts, it creates a docker0 interface....*[But it is a bit more than just an Interface]{.underline}*...
+When the Docker Daemon starts in our Docker Hosts, it creates a docker0 interface....*[But it is a bit more than just an Interface]*...
 It\'s actually a BRIDGE, or a virtual switch created entirely in software inside the Linux Kernel. **docker0 is crucial to Container Networking**.

 As a bridge or a virtual switch: Just as we might consider a normal physical switch, it passes or switches packets between two connected devices.
 So, this is an internet switch, just one that is implemented entirely inside the Linux kernel.
 But, NORMAL switches got ports and devices attached to them, well if this is 100% software, how can we see what is connected to it?